Here we share our interior door paint ideas design guide with the best colors to use for closet doors, walls, trim and jambs.

 Larger rooms, unlike smaller ones, can take a little more of a punch; thus, you may paint interior doors in a brighter hue.
 Use a full shade in the same family.

-Choose an accent color that you already use in other areas if you want something much more dramatic.
+Choose an accent color you already use in other areas if you want something more dramatic.
 Anyone wishing to add a mix of elegance and earthy tones into their house would love the combination of white trim and wood doors.

 Closet Door Colors